Kyuusack/kyuusack.github.io/README.md

 # kyuusack.github.io
 Welcome to my GitHub!
-I’m a Security Analyst with a strong interest in the broad field of cybersecurity—currently focused on SIEM Engineering and learning by doing through real-world cases and experimentation.
+I’m a Security Analyst passionate about the Blue Team side of cybersecurity—focusing on detection engineering, threat monitoring, and incident response.
+I’m currently exploring the SIEM Engineering domain and learning by doing through real-world log data and alert handling.

 🔍 About Me
-I come from a non-coding background, but my passion for cybersecurity drives me to explore and build.
-While I may not be a programmer by trade, I leverage the power of AI tools to help create and customize scripts, automate tasks, and enhance detection workflows—proving that technical barriers can be overcome with creativity and the right resources.
+My background is not in software development, but I’ve developed a strong interest in cybersecurity, especially from a defensive (Blue Team) perspective.
+I’ve gained practical experience with log analysis, alert triage, and threat detection—primarily working with the Elastic Stack (Elasticsearch, Kibana, Logstash) as my core SIEM platform.
+To overcome coding challenges, I leverage AI tools like ChatGPT to assist in building scripts, automating detection use cases, and customizing SIEM workflows.

+💼 Experience & Blue Team Focus
+Building and fine-tuning detection rules in Elastic SIEM

+Investigating alerts and correlating events using log data from EDR, firewalls, and endpoint telemetry

+Performing basic threat hunting using KQL/ES|QL in Kibana

+Creating transform pipelines, runtime mappings, and alert enrichment

+Familiar with MITRE ATT&CK, used to structure and map detection coverage

+Supporting incident response teams by providing log evidence and user/IP profiling

+🧭 Goal
+I’m committed to deepening my expertise in Blue Team operations, including advanced detection engineering, threat intelligence integration, and automation.
+My goal is to grow into a more technical role such as SIEM Engineer, Detection Engineer, or Threat Hunter.

 🛠️ Skills
-Security Information and Event Management (SIEM)

-Elastic Stack (Elasticsearch, Kibana, Logstash, Beats)
+Elastic Stack (Kibana, Elasticsearch, Logstash, Beats)

-Detection Engineering & Rule Writing
+Detection Engineering & SIEM Rule Writing

 Threat Hunting & Log Analysis

-Incident Response Support

-AI-Assisted Scripting (Python, Bash, etc.)

-🚀 Current Focus
-Designing and tuning detection rules in Elastic SIEM

-Building enrichment pipelines and runtime field mappings

-Integrating with threat intelligence feeds and endpoint logs
+Basic Scripting (Python/Bash) using AI assistance

+Alert Enrichment & Correlation

+Knowledge of Windows Security Events, EDR logs, Fortigate logs

-Applying MITRE ATT&CK for structured threat detection
+MITRE ATT&CK Mapping

 🤖 My Approach
-I believe that not knowing how to code shouldn’t stop anyone from building.
-With the help of AI tools like ChatGPT and Copilot, I’ve been able to craft scripts, automate detection logic, and contribute meaningfully to cybersecurity workflows.
+While I don’t have a deep programming background, I actively use AI tools to close the gap—whether that’s generating scripts, decoding error messages, or drafting detection logic.
+I believe modern defenders can be both strategic and technical—with the right tools and mindset.

 📫 Contact
 Let’s connect!
-Reach out via LinkedIn or explore my projects here on GitHub.
+Reach out via LinkedIn or browse my work here on GitHub.